Keep those lines of communication with your kids open- even when it's tough!

 Sarah here.
 It’s official: 2020 is almost over.
 Sadly, that doesn’t mean the stress of this year will expire at midnight on December 31st.
 What it does mean for many families is a big increase in stress- both positive and negative.
 Kids will be out of school soon, young adults and other relatives may be visiting, your To Do list is likely longer than usual and there are only a couple of weeks left in the year.
-Hopefully you’ve been reading our blog for the last couple of weeks and signed up to get our Holiday Survival Guides.
+Hopefully you’ve been reading our blog for the last couple of weeks.
 This month, we’ve talked about examining your expectations for this holiday season (It Can Be the Most Wonderful Time of the Year) and being deliberate in what you choose to do and not do (Will I or Won’t I?
 How Do I Decide?).

 Take a minute to reflect on how these ideas sit with you.
 Does this way of being intentional sound like a fantasy?
 Like something that would sure be nice if you could figure out how to pull it off?
 Or, does it sound like some foolishness to you?
 Are you unwilling to consider the possibility that less-than-perfect is good enough (at least for some things)?
 Is it inconceivable that you could feel good without completing your To Do list?
 Is it worth it to work round-the-clock to try to make sure that everything gets done and no one is disappointed, even if it means that you’re exhausted, stressed, cranky and miserable?
 I know that I personally tend to have a picture in my mind of how things “should” be and what I “should” be able to do, but often those images are totally unrealistic.
 I’ve worked for years on being more flexible, being really clear about my priorities and expectations, being okay-ish with things getting done over doing them perfectly, with accepting that I won’t be able to do everything and will sometimes let people down.
 This stance helps me make sure that my well-being isn’t constantly being sacrificed and that the person I’m letting down isn’t always ME.

 If you want some help with the homestretch of 2020, you’re in luck because I have compiled a “greatest hits” list of our blog posts just for you.
 While we have touched on so many topics this year, I’ve curated a list of posts that are jampacked with encouragement, information, tips and advice that you need right now.
-As a bonus, several of the posts have free printables, so be sure to snag them if you haven’t already.
 Remember that just because you read a post or completed a worksheet months ago doesn’t mean that you’re done with these resources.
 Often, we benefit from reading back through information, completing activities a second time and/or reflecting on our prior responses.
 We’re all growing and changing all the time, so it makes sense that you may have a different perspective and different needs right now than you did before.
 Just note that we included links to the archive for the correct month, but you may have to scroll through that month’s posts to get to the correct one.

 For the benefits of being okay with less than perfect and time-saving hacks: